 - 1. Riders' top 4 scores will be used to calculate Invite. - 2.
-The lowest score dropped, and the average of the 3 top scores will give the athlete his/her ranking to be invited to Worlds. - 3.
-The top 10 ranking in each division will be invited to Worlds, given the athlete met the event minimum criteria. - 4.
-Reigning Champion for pro division only will be invited back to defend their crown if they have competed in at least 3 stops in the WSWS series no matter what their ranking. - 5.
+The lowest score dropped, and the average of the 3 top scores will give the athlete his/her ranking to be invited to Worlds.

+- 3. The top 10 ranking in each division will be invited to Worlds. - 4.
+Reigning Champion for pro division only will be invited back to defend their crown if they have competed in at least 3 stops in the WSWS series no matter what their ranking score totals. - 5.
 Invite ranking will be used for Worlds seeding. - 6.
 First round of invites goes out athletes will have 72 hours to accept and register. - 7.
 The second round of invites will go out after the first 72 hours have expired. - 8.
 Registration will be closed 72 hours after 2nd round of invites. - 9.
 We will not be inviting other series to this year's Worlds.